j-f1/tailproxy/README.md

 - `both`: The proxy will listen for HTTP and HTTPS requests on ports 80 and 443 respectively.
 It will not redirect HTTP requests to HTTPS.

 If HTTPS is enabled, tailproxy will use Tailscale’s API to generate a valid certificate for `<host>.<tailnet name>.ts.net`.
 It will strip HTTPS and forward the plain HTTP request to the upstream server.

+### Debugging/Profiling

+If you pass `TAILPROXY_PPROF_ENABLED=1`, the proxy will expose a pprof server on port 6060 (on your tailnet).
+You can use this to debug performance issues or to profile the proxy.